Nicki Bille Nielsen: Club career

 In August 2016, Bille suffered an injury in his groin that kept him out for the next seven months.

 On 30 January 2018, Panionios F.C. officially announced the purchase of experienced Danish international striker Nicki Niels Bille Nielsen from Lech Poznań, for an undisclosed fee.

 In July 2018 he signed a contract with Lyngby Boldklub, who was managed by Bille's former youth coach Mark Strudal.
 On 26 October 2018 he was sacked from Lyngby following an episode, where he was arrested and charged by the Copenhagen Police Department.

 On 25 July 2019, Bille joined Ishøj IF in the Denmark Series – the 4th tier of Danish football.
 He was released without making an appearance, on 20 November 2019.
-In June 2020 he joined VB 1968 in the Zealand Series, the 5th tier of Danish football.
+In June 2020 he joined VB 1968 in the Zealand Series, the fifth tier of Danish football.
 At VB 1968 he joined several other former professional footballers such as Martin Albrechtsen, Quincy Antipas and Nabil Aslam.

 International career

 Bille got his international debut for the Denmark national under-18 football team in September 2005, and played four games for the team until February 2006.
 He was called up for the Danish under-20 national team for the 2006 Milk Cup in August, as a replacement for the injured Nicklas Pedersen, and scored one goal in two games at the tournament.
 From September 2006 to June 2007, he scored three goals in nine matches for the Danish U19 team.
 He was again included in the U20 squad for the 2007 Milk Cup, scoring one goal in three games.

-After his loan to Martina, he was called-up for the Denmark national under-21 football team to replace the injured Bo Storm, and made his under-21 debut in September 2007.
+After his loan to Martina, he was called up for the Denmark national under-21 football team to replace the injured Bo Storm, and made his under-21 debut in September 2007.
 He was not called up again before he moved to FC Nordsjælland.
 In November 2008, Bille played his sixth and last under-20 international game.
 He rejoined the under-21 team in January 2009, and established himself in the team.
 In May 2010, he joined the under-21 team for a series of unofficial games at the international 2010 Toulon Tournament.
 He scored five goals in four appearances, becoming the top scorer of the tournament and helping Denmark finish runners-up.

-International goal

-Scores and results list Denmark's goal tally first.